When you share Offsides, include the definition so non-technical audiences understand the impact.

 How to interpret Offsides

-Use Offsides alongside related metrics in the shooting category to understand role fit and tactical impact.
+Use Offsides alongside related metrics in the attacking category to understand role fit and tactical impact.

 - Compare within the same competition or position group